-Meanwhile, the unsatisfactory watermark recovery accuracies in Section~\ref{sec:exp_celeba} suggest that the detection performance evaluation can be trivial for them.
-Therefore, in this experiment, we adopted several state-of-the-art passive Deepfake detectors in recent years for comparison, namely, SBIs~\cite{SBIs[57]}, RECCE~\cite{RECCE[58]}, and CADDM~\cite{CADDM[59]}.
+Meanwhile, the unsatisfactory watermark recovery accuracies in Section~\ref{sec:exp_celeba} suggest that evaluating detection performance can be trivial for them.
+Therefore, in this experiment, we adopted several popular and state-of-the-art passive Deepfake detectors in recent years for comparison, namely, Xception~\cite{FFPP[11]}, SBIs~\cite{SBIs[57]}, RECCE~\cite{RECCE[58]}, and CADDM~\cite{CADDM[59]}.
 Since our approach is trained on CelebA-HQ with SimSwap accessible, we trained the detectors on CelebA-HQ against SimSwap, rather than directly adopting the model weights trained on other datasets, to guarantee fairness in the experiment.
 In particular, images in CelebA-HQ are recognized as real samples, and the fake samples are derived by executing face swapping on CelebA-HQ via SimSwap.